snevagi/INFM600/README.md

 http://creativecommons.org/licenses/by-nc-sa/4.0/).

 	The data is made available for non-commercial use.
-Those interested in using the data in a commercial context should contact the owner(Suparna Nevagi).
+Those interested in using the data in a commercial context should contact the owner(Nevagi, S., Piscetelli, M.).

 ----------------
 Acknowledgements